DeusExtimus/ABCalendar/README.md

 - View selection
 - Initial view
 - Start date
-- Object with Locale Values
+- Language or Object with LocalValue
 - Event input
 - Event output (on Click)
+- Date output (on Click)

 ## Setup a program with ABCalendar